janaipakos/janaipakos.github.io/_posts/2016-01-22-Avoid-Redundancy-in-Django.md

 Django's template inheritance shines when using different designs for different users.
 This is thanks to Django's `block.super` template object, which reduces overhead and avoids the the need to create multiple base files.

 Say you are building a project with one design for most users, and a dashboard with a different design for administrative users.
-This is similar to a project I worked on at Capco.
-Most developers would create a `base.html` file and a `base.dashboard.html` file.
-However, we now have two architectures to maintain, and this can bloat quickly is there are more types of users and designs.
+Most developers would create a base.html file and a base.dashboard.html file.
+However, we now have two architectures to maintain, and this can bloat quickly as more users and designers are added.

 Luckily, Django has the `block.super` object, which ensures the parent content is included in the block when it is placed in the child template's block.
 This means you can still override the base content with `% block %` while also ensuring the content you want is included with `block.super`.